esbanarango/ember-model-validator/README.md

   - `greaterThan` _option_.
 The value must be greater than the supplied value.
   - `greaterThanOrEqualTo` _option_.
 The value must be greater or equal to the supplied value.
   - `equalTo` _option_.
 The value must be equal to the supplied value.
+  - `lessThan` _option_.
+The value must be less than the supplied value.

 ````js
   validations: {